 Last year around this time I pulled something in my back.
 Technically, it was a herniated disc, which then pinched a femoral nerve down the front of my leg.
 Normally I wouldn’t know such anotomical terms except it hurt so much I broke down and went to a doctor.
 What a drag.

 I’ve gotta admit I’m a wimp for anything medical.
 Determined that this should never happen again, I got right on the ball with preventative measures (yes, pun intended, as my photo above shows).
-My goal: better posture, more exercise and strengthening my back (I do believe they refer to this whole area as core, of which, after four kids and too much desk-time, strength have I none).
+My goal: better posture, more exercise and strengthening my back (I do believe they refer to this whole area as core strength, of which, after four kids and too much desk-time, I have none).

 I also started researching desk chairs.